enspiral/handbook/guides/contributing.md

 ## Gitbook build errors

 If you are getting an error running `gitbook build` or `gitbook serve` you may need to fix one of the dependencies as outlined in [this stack overflow issue](https://stackoverflow.com/questions/64211386/gitbook-cli-install-error-typeerror-cb-apply-is-not-a-function-inside-graceful)

+tl;dr - gitbook-cli is out of date and graceful-fs needs to be pinned to 4.2.0